EarthScope/ispaq/README.md

-  -h, --help                       show this help message and exit -A, --append                     append to TRANSCRIPT file rather than overwriting -V, --version                    show program's version number and exit -I, --install-r                  install CRAN IRIS Mustang packages, and exit -U, --update-r                   check for and install newer CRAN IRIS Mustang packages
+  -h, --help                       show this help message and exit -A, --append                     append to TRANSCRIPT file rather than overwriting -V, --version                    show program's version number and exit -I, --install-r                  install CRAN EarthScope Mustang packages, and exit -U, --update-r                   check for and install newer CRAN EarthScope Mustang packages
                                    and/or update required conda packages, and exit -L, --list-metrics               list names of available metrics and exit